b3-exmo/b3-exmo.github.io/docs/Culture/True.md

 - not false
 - being what exists, rather than what was thought, intended, or stated

 I grew up in the LDS faith, and so I can't really speak to the experience of other religions.
 But this does make me wonder, do Catholic church attendees hear a testimony that the Catholic church is true?
 Or is it assumed?
-Would the priest be safe to assume that "if you congregants are here listening to me, you already believe it to be true"?
+Would the priest be safe to assume that "if you congregants are here listening to me, you don't need for me to convince you that it's true"?
 Do Jehovah's Witnesses do this?

 What does a *true* church even mean?
 Does that mean it has not tried to obscure information?
-Does that mean it *is not false*?
 Does that mean it is internally consistent?
 Does that mean it is in harmony with Christ's teachings, or that it has not strayed from His word as recorded in the four Gospels?

-### Opposing Force
+### Opposition
 > And it came to pass that he said unto me: Look, and behold that great and abominable church, which is the mother of abominations, whose founder is the devil.
 >
 > And he said unto me: Behold there are save ==two churches only; the one is the church of the Lamb of God, and the other is the church of the devil==; wherefore, whoso belongeth not to the church of the Lamb of God belongeth to that great church, which is the mother of abominations;